-Some of the earliest home vacuum cleaners needed two people to operate them - one to vacuum and the other to push or pull the heavy machinery.
+Some of the earliest home vacuum cleaners needed two people to operate them - one to vacuum and push or pull the heavy machinery.

-Vacuum Cleaner Manufactures Association says that 98% of households in America have a vacuum cleaner.
+Vacuum Cleaner Manufacturers Association says that 98% of households in America have a vacuum cleaner.

 Some modern vacuum cleaners can vacuum water and liquids.
-Earlier cleaners couldn’t do that (or they could but for a very short time and then they would
+Earlier cleaners couldn’t do that (or they could but for a short time, and then they would explode.)

-There are vacuum cleaners that are equipped with sensors that tell when a surface has been sufficiently cleaned.
+There are vacuum cleaners equipped with sensors that tell when a surface has been sufficiently cleaned.

-Rambo Amadeus, a Belgrade-based Montenegrin singer-songwriter, has a practice to sometimes make performances which include playing on household appliances
+Rambo Amadeus, a Belgrade-based Montenegrin singer-songwriter, sometimes makes performances that include playing on household appliances, predominant vacuum cleaners.